s-bear/jetson-tx1-imx219/README.md

       ```bash
       editor /etc/ntp.conf
       ```
-      Add (replace the URL with something appropriate):
+      Add (replace the URL with something appropriate for you):
       ```
       pool ntp.uq.edu.au
       ```